sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Piece of cake!
 Looks like we’re on our way.

-When I started developing the tool, I basically followed the same thought process I’ve been taking you through.
+When I started developing the tool, I basically followed the same thought process I've been taking you through.
 And it was at this point that I realized I was missing something fundamental.

 Here is the first example from the previous slide, the compatible change.
-I’ve changed the labels to be filenames, to emphasize that as far as the tool is concerned, we’re basically comparing two different packages.
+I've changed the labels to be filenames, to emphasize that as far as the tool is concerned, we’re basically comparing two different packages.

 So how do we match the “old” Point with the “new” Point?